 ADHD Peer Connections provides an online space to connect with other students with Attention Deficit Hyperactivity Disorder (ADHD).
 Find community, share strategies to build resilience and be yourself!

 Any student with ADHD who is currently registered with Accessibility Services

 Each 60-minute ADHD Peer Connections is structured with virtual activities and facilitated by a Ph.D. student with lived experience with ADHD, whose Ph.D. is in ADHD.
 You will have opportunities to share experiences about living with ADHD in a group setting and listen in on discussions.

 An Accessibility Services staff member will also be present to offer support and suggestions on learning strategies.

 Registration is required to receive the link to join.
-Students will receive a Microsoft Teams invitation the day of the session.
+Students will receive a Zoom invitation the day of the session.

 Register on the CLNx through the links below: